 GPIX Short Volume

-Goldman Sachs S&P 500 Premium Income ETF (GPIX) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $1.15B, listed on NASDAQ, carrying a beta of 0.85 to the broader market.
-Seeks current income while maintaining prospects for capital appreciation. public since 2023-10-19.
+Goldman Sachs S&P 500 Premium Income ETF (GPIX) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $1.14B, listed on NASDAQ, carrying a beta of 0.85 to the broader market.
+The ETF is designed to provide regular income streams, concurrently striving for an increase in the investment's underlying value. public since 2023-10-19.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.